 Vivaldi Concerto In G – Orchestra

-When in 2004 Sofia Coppola accepted her Academy Award for writing “Lost In Translation”, she mentioned Bob Fosse as one of the few filmmakers who had influenced her work.
-On the surface, her film may appear to be the story of two people falling in love among the chaos of a foreign language that they don’t speak and a culture they don’t understand.
-However, in reality, it is expressing their feelings and emotions about each other and their respective partners what is getting lost in translation.
+When in 2004, Sofia Coppola accepted her Academy Award for writing “Lost In Translation”, she mentioned Bob Fosse as one of the few filmmakers who had influenced her work.
+On the surface, her film may appear to be about two people falling in love among the chaos of a foreign language they don’t speak and a culture they don’t understand.
+However, in reality, expressing their feelings and emotions about each other and their respective partners is also getting lost in translation.
 Right there, that’s where you can see Fosse’s influence.
-He was a genius at telling two stories, the one you thought he was telling, and the one he was actually telling.
+He was a genius at telling two stories, the one you thought he was telling and the one he was actually telling.

 Between 1969 and 1983, Bob Fosse directed five films (Sweet Charity, Cabaret, Lenny, All That Jazz and Star 80).
-Except for “Star 80”, his films garnered 12 Academy Awards in total, including one for his direction of “Cabaret”.
-Additionally, there were other 16 nominations including two for his directorial work on “Lenny” and “All That Jazz”.
-At this moment, I think, it is worth mentioning that Bob Fosse is the only person to have won an Oscar (Cabaret), an Emmy (Liza With a Z) and a Tony (Pippin’) for best director in the same year.
-Had he been a baseball player his batting average would have been … whatever a good average is.
-I mean, the man only made five films, got nominated three times, and had one win.
+Except for “Star 80”, his films garnered 12 Academy Awards total, including one for his direction of “Cabaret”.
+Additionally, there were other 16 nominations, including two for his directorial work on “Lenny” and “All That Jazz”.
+At this moment, I think it is worth mentioning that Bob Fosse is the only person to have won an Oscar (Cabaret), an Emmy (Liza With a Z) and a Tony (Pippin’) for best director in the same year.
+Had he been a baseball player, his batting average would have been … whatever a good average is.
+The man only made five films, got nominated three times, and had one win.
 You do the stats.

 Whenever I hear Vivaldi Concerto In G, I think of Fosse.
-He used it at the start of “All That Jazz” to help set the mood of the film.
-From the get-go, we see the lifestyle that will eventually bring Joe down at the end of the movie.
+He used it at the start of “All That Jazz” to help set the film’s mood.
+From the get-go, we see the lifestyle that eventually brings Joe down at the end of the movie.
 The montage also spawned the line: “It’s Showtime, Folks”, which every now and then people use when they are about to start something.
-Recently, the TV show “Better Call Saul” played homage to Fosse on an episode where Saul navigates through the daily occurrences of his job as a public defendant.
+Recently, the TV show “Better Call Saul” played homage to Fosse in an episode where Saul navigates through the daily occurrences of his job as a public defender.